MaherUnlocker/custum-react-table/README.md

         // when you update your backend set dataIsUpdated to true to render table setDataIsUpdated={setDataIsUpdated}
         dataIsUpdated={dataIsUpdated}
+        // request header to use custom fetching data like language requestHeader={{"string":"string"}}
         // if you need your table is elevated in his parent elevationTable={8}
         //this for let you modify the height of the table and min height you can put number or string  or calc() function of css